-- 8 Connection Semantics - 8.1 Connection setup
+8 Connection Semantics

+8.1 Connection setup

-MPA requires that the ULP MUST activate the framing mode on a TCP half connection at the same location in the octet stream at both the sender and the receiver.
+DDP on MPA requires that DDP's consumer MUST activate DDP, MPA, and any TCP enhancements for MPA, on a TCP half connection at the same location in the octet stream at both the sender and the receiver.
 This is required in order for the marker scheme to correctly locate the markers.

-MPA MAY be utilized separately in each direction, or enabled in both directions at once; it is up to the ULP.
+DDP, MPA, and any TCP enhancements for MPA, MAY be started separately in each direction, or enabled in both directions at once.

-This can be accomplished several ways, and is left up to the ULP:
+This can be accomplished several ways, and is left up to DDP's ULP: